AI-Generated Content: Balancing the Benefits and Dangerous Risks for Blogging

 “We fundamentally have no idea what exactly ChatGPT is doing.”

-Having high-quality content is crucial for improving your website’s organic ranking.
-Google crawls your pages to analyze the text, looking for keywords, images with alt text, internal and external links, and the length of the content.
-However, overloading your pages with generic content and using a keyword over and over can be viewed as spammy and negatively impact your ranking.
 It’s important to note that AI-generated content can potentially harm your rankings, particularly if you ignore Google’s March 2024 Core Update.
 This could lead to a significant drop in your website’s visibility.
 According to a direct quote from Google, they are enhancing search so you see more useful information and fewer results that feel made for search engines.
 Unoriginal content by AI can be viewed as duplicate and low-quality.

-Improved quality ranking: We’re making algorithmic enhancements to our core ranking systems to ensure we surface the most helpful information on the web and reduce unoriginal content in search results<“
+Improved quality ranking: We’re making algorithmic enhancements to our core ranking systems to ensure we surface the most helpful information on the web and reduce unoriginal content in search results.“

 The key to maintaining high-quality content and meeting Google’s standards is the addition of experienced writers or a human buffer between the AI content you are generating and the content piece you are publishing.
 This human touch is what Google values, ensuring your content delivers value—according to E-E-A-T (Experience, Expertise, Authoritativeness, and Trustworthiness).
 After Google’s spam update in 2022, Neil Patel, NP Digital Co-Founder, conducted a test on AI-generated content.
 He analyzed data from 100 experiment sites that exclusively used content written by AI.
 It’s evident that issues arise when content creators expect AI to meet E-E-A-T standards independently.
-The human element still plays a crucial role. traffic and ranking change with AI-Generated content – Sites that relied only on AI-generated content dropped eight positions in the search engine results pages (SERPs) and experienced an average traffic loss of 17%. – However, sites that combined AI-written content with human oversight only dropped three positions in the SERPs and lost just 6% of their traffic.
-Neil’s takeaway: If you want to do well in the long run focus on the user, it really is the way to win.
-The user wants unique, original and thought provoking opinions.
-And Google does too.
+The human element still plays a crucial role.

 One of the biggest disadvantages of ChatGPT is that it cannot be used as an authoritative source.
 From their FAQ,